woocommerce/woocommerce/readme.txt

 6. A product archive (grid).

 == Changelog ==

+= 3.4.6 - 2018-10-11 =
+* Fix - Security issues
+* Fix - Allow percent coupons with sale restrictions to apply to carts with sale items in them. #21241
+* Fix - Prevent multiple slashing of variation's SKU. #21019

 = 3.4.5 - 2018-08-29 =
 * Fix - Tweak sanitization when resetting password cookie. #20901